tian1327/plannxt_Spring2023/README.md

 * Install PostgreSQL
   * `sudo apt-get update`
-  * `sudo apt-getinstall postgresql postgresql-contrib libpq-dev`
+  * `sudo apt-get install postgresql postgresql-contrib libpq-dev`
   * PostgreSQL may require to create a role to allow rails to connect to the Postgre database.
 In AWS cloud9 ubuntu system, we executed `sudo -u postgres createuser --interactive ubuntu`

 * Clone the latest git repo